Below is a directory of recommended wellbeing services:

 Free online support for young people.
 Kooth counsellors are online Monday-Friday, 12 noon till 10pm and weekends, 6pm till 10pm.

-Childline is the UK’s free helpline for children and young people.
-It provides a confidential telephone counselling service for any child or young person with a problem.
-It comforts, advises and protects.
-So, if you are worried about anything, big or small – don’t bottle it up.
+Free helpline for children and young people.
+It provides a confidential telephone counselling service for any young person with a problem.
+If you are worried about anything, big or small – don’t bottle it up.
 It can really help if you talk to someone.
 If there is something on your mind, ChildLine is there for you.
 You can visit the Childline Explore section for advice and information on a range of topics.
 Also, you can get support on the online message boards.
-‘Everyone helps each other out and is going through the same things as me – it’s a really welcoming place’.
 Freephone 0800 1111 (24 hours and the call won’t show on your phone bill).

 Free, confidential telephone helpline finding young people the best help whatever the problem.
-Provides free connections to local or national services, and can text information to callers’ mobile phones.
+Provides free connections to local or national services, and can text information to your phone.
 Freephone 0808 808 4994 (7 days a week 1pm-11pm).

 Samaritans volunteers listen in confidence to anyone in any type of emotional distress, without judging or telling people what to do.
 Call 0116 123 (24 hours, 7 days a week).